-Exit Award
+Exit Only Award

-Where an embedded programme leads to an award which is only used by learners who enrol onto, but don't complete, the principal programme, that award is called an exit award i.e. it's for learners exiting the programme early.
+Where an embedded programme leads to an award which is only used by learners who enrol onto, but don't complete, the principal programme, that award is called an exit only award i.e. it's for learners exiting the programme early.
 It gives them an opportunity to achieve an award rather than leave with nothing.
-Learners cannot enrol directly onto an exit award.
-They enrol onto the principal programme, but may exit the principal programme at a specified earlier point with the exit award.
+Learners cannot enrol directly onto an exit only award.
+They enrol onto the principal programme, but may exit the principal programme at a specified earlier point with the exit only award.

-However, if the embedded programme is advertised to learners who only want its associated award and not the award on the principal programme, then that is an embedded programme (see above) and not an exit award.
+However, if the embedded programme is advertised to learners who only want its associated award and not the award on the principal programme then that, while an embedded programme (see above) is not an exit only award.